lotusbase/lotus.au.dk/src/blog/_posts/2016-12-12-controlled-access.md

 The current system administrator (Terry, [terry@mbg.au.dk](mailto:terry@mbg.au.dk)) will be responsible for adding verified/validated CARB members into a user group that has exclusive access to internal data.
 He will be notified when new CARB members have registered for accounts, and will perform necessary validation with new users before granting access.

-<p class="user-message note"><span class="icon-info-circled"></span>Registering for an account does not automatically grant access to internally-available resources.</p>
+<p class="user-message reminder"><span class="icon-info-circled"></span>Registering for an account does not automatically grant access to internally-available resources.</p>

 <p class="user-message"><span class="icon-info-circled"></span>If you are a CARB collaborator who wish to have access to internal data, <a href="/meta/contact">please do not hesitate to reach out to us</a>.</p>